d-protsenko/tutorials/quickstart/postgresql_setup.md

 {
   "featureName": "com.my-project:setup-postgres-connection-options",
   "afterFeatures": [
-        "info.smart_tools.smartactors:database-postgresql-connection-options"
+    "info.smart_tools.smartactors:database-postgresql-plugins"
   ],
-  "onFeatureLoading": [
+  "database": [
     {
-      "chain": "registerPostgresJsonConnectionOptions",
-      "messages": [
+      "key": "PostgresConnectionOptions",
+      "type": "PostgresConnectionOptionsStrategy",
-        {
+      "config": {
-          "connectionOptionsRegistrationName": "MyConnectionOptions",
         "url": "jdbc:postgresql://localhost:5432/example",
         "username": "example",
         "password": "example",
-          "maxConnections": 250
+        "maxConnections": 20
       }
-      ]
     }
   ]
 }
 ```

-Here we see, that when our feature being loaded it sends a message to the chain `registerPostgresConnectionOptions`.
-This is the server's inner chain defined inside the `database-postgresql-connection-options` feature.
-You can set db url, username, password and maxConnections in the message.
-To register this options inside IOC we will use our custom key name `connectionOptionsRegistrationName` so we'll be able in the project to select the proper connection.
-It might be useful when you have multiple databases in a project.
+Here we can see a new `database` section.
+It'll be read by the `database-service-starter` and using some `PostgresConnectionOptionsStrategy` register a connectionOptions with a name specified in `key` field.
+In our case it's `PostgresConnectionOptions`.
+You can specify as many new connection options as you need.

 ## Create collections